-If either party does not agree to settle a complaint at the investigation stage, it is referred for determination.
-Members make a formal and binding decision about the complaint, which is enforceable and challengeable only through appeal to the Court of Session - we call this decision a determination.
+If either party does not agree to settle a complaint at the investigation stage, a Determination Committee makes a final and binding decision about the complaint.

-Determination is made by a Determination Committee usually consisting of three Members of the SLCC (Chaired by a legal member).
-The Determination Committee considers the whole of the complaint afresh, including the supporting evidence and whether that evidence is sufficient on which to make a robust decision.
-The Committee is not bound by any earlier attempts at resolution but makes its own decision about appropriate outcomes and redress.
-Like our investigations, the approach is inquisitorial.
+The Determination Committee considers the complaint afresh and is not bound by any earlier attempts at resolution but makes its own decision about appropriate outcomes and redress.

 Depending on the nature and complexity of the case, a Determination Committee may determine a case having considered the complaint electronically and reach a decision ‘remotely’ without having to meet face to face.
 In these ‘remote’ Determination Committees it is still the case that the Committee must reach agreement on the final outcome and to do so they can discuss the case through telephone or video conference.

 In any case, it is also always possible for the Determination Committee to meet in person if required in order to reach a decision.
 This may happen for example if there are particular complexities in a case or if the committee members feel there is a benefit to meeting in person, rather than deciding remotely on the outcome.

 A Determination is the end of the SLCC’s complaints process.
 It is enforceable and challengeable only through appeal to the Court of Session.